 Where GTM Falls Short

 The price.
-At $840+/year on EasyPay (plus the year-end add-on) or $1,524/year on HR Platinum, GTM is expensive for a single-employee payroll.
+At $840/year on EasyPay or $1,524/year on HR Platinum, GTM is expensive for a single-employee payroll.
 The core tax calculations and document generation are the same whether you pay $100/year or $1,500/year—you're paying for the filing service.

 No free tier.
 Unlike some competitors, GTM doesn't offer a free payment tracking option.
 You're either all-in at $70/month or you're not using GTM.

 No proactive deadline reminders.
 Since GTM files for you, they don't send deadline reminder emails.
-But if you ever leave GTM, you'll be used to not tracking deadlines—which can cause problems.
+That's fine while you're a customer, but it leaves you with no running record of your own obligations if you ever leave.

 Self-service isn't an option.
 GTM is designed for people who want full-service.
 If you'd rather handle filings yourself and save money, GTM isn't set up for that.